From the ancient and beautiful Italian island of Sicily

-First found in Sicily, which has included the island itself, Naples and the southern portion of the peninsula.
+(Italian: Sicilia), the largest island in the Mediterranean Sea, Naples and the southern portion of the peninsula.
 Research shows that records of the Carello family date back to the year 1189 when a member of the Caro family was the Archbishop of Monreale, a town just outside Palermo.

 A search of the immigration and passenger lists has shown a number of people bearing the name Carello: Miss Cara, who sailed to New Orleans in 1821, and S. Caro, who arrived in San Francisco, California in 1851.